 - Professional class at Yorkshire Dance when in residency

 Rachel has been practising Contact Improvisation for ten years and teaching for four.
-She gives weekly classes at CoActive Arts and Leaps and Bounds, Yorkshire Dance and has taught for Phoenix Dance, Northern School of Contemporary Dance, Manchester Contact Improvisation, Improvisation Exchange at Yorkshire Dance, Leeds Contact Improvisation, York St John and The University of Chester.
+She gives weekly classes at Pyramid of Arts and Leaps and Bounds, Yorkshire Dance and has taught for Phoenix Dance, Northern School of Contemporary Dance, Manchester Contact Improvisation, Improvisation Exchange at Yorkshire Dance, Leeds Contact Improvisation, York St John and The University of Chester.
 She annually attends the European Contact Improvisation Teachers’ Exchange and is passionate about sharing her skills in and enthusiasm for Contact Improvisation

 This profile of Rachel was made by Careersoft for use in schools careers education

 Here are some things that people have said after taking part in Rachel’s workshops

 Go around in a circle at end of workshop, anything you’d like to say?